pedropradita/performance-testing-with-k6/README.md

 Sample for performace testing

-*URL have been change a little bit for data secure to my client
+*URL have been changed a little bit for data secure for my client